 Pickens Bargain Exchange co-owner, Trey Boggs, tells us “…running a flea market is like running a zoo with no cages.
 All these different personalities are on one property."

 Robert Perry, The Mountain Man, plays the mountain bass with dancing girlfriend, Sharen.
 She explains that “Robert always has a JAM IN, it’s not a band.
 Whoever shows up is free to play and sing.”
 For the last 20 years, he’s been playing every Wednesday and both are daily cloggers who make their rounds.

 Beautiful hanging tomatoes and plants by Blantyre Growers, LLC

-Mac and Guy, proud members of American Legion Post 11, have a regular stand at the market selling and chatting it up with the many visitors that pass their table.
+Mac and Guy, proud members of American Legion Post 11, have a regular stand selling and chatting it up with the many visitors that pass their table.

-Artist, Gene Autry aka Gene Ocean shows us some of his latest work.
+Artist Gene Autry aka Gene Ocean shares his latest masterpiece.

 Rick and Austin (son) created R&A Knife Makers as a means to raise money for kids who needed Christmas gifts.
 And yes, they get their own handmade knife.

-David Keys (72), a retiree from Duke Energy, grows corn as a hobby out of Belton, SC.
+David Keys, a retiree from Duke Energy, grows corn as a hobby out of Belton, SC.

-Betty Flea or Farmer Betty (not sure which names she's going with... it seems to keep changing) cleaned out her house and is selling her goods for $.50 each.
-We quickly get out of her way, so she can make a $.50 sale.
+Betty Flea or Farmer Betty (not sure which names she's going with, it keeps changing) cleaned out her house and is selling her goods for $.50 each.